 Nail the Interview

-We may receive compensation when you click on product links from our partners.
+We may earn a commission if you click on a product link and make a purchase at no additional cost to you.
 For more information, please see our disclosure policy.

 The key to a successful job-seeking mindset is patience.
 When your job search is driven by urgency, you risk undermining your efforts by cutting corners, taking unnecessary risks, and becoming discouraged when success doesn’t come quickly.
 If you’re in a financial crunch and need employment swiftly, consider registering with an employment agency to secure temporary contracts.
 These roles can leverage the skills you’ve developed through education or extracurricular activities.

 Securing a short-term income puts you in a favorable position to pursue your dream job.
 Lo and behold, you’ve received an interview invitation!
-Set aside those butterflies in your stomach and dive into these seven tips designed to optimize your chances of excelling in your upcoming interview.
+Set aside those butterflies in your stomach and dive into these seven tips to optimize your chances of excelling in your upcoming interview.

 Try Being the Interviewer